 Mortgage planning

 I highly recommend getting a mortgage adviser to help you with your first mortgage.
 This will enable you to find out how much deposit you will need and how much money you can borrow based on your income.
 Your mortgage advisor shouldn’t charge you a fee for their services (as they’re usually paid by the lender when they arrange a mortgage for you) and they will be able to search for suitable mortgages from dozens of suppliers.
-This will save you time on shopping around online or visiting banks and you’ll only need to fill in one form, another time-and-effort-saving factor.
+A finance solution company will help to save you time on shopping around online or visiting banks and you’ll only need to fill in one form, another time-and-effort-saving factor.

 Conveyancing costs